baliyanvinay/Django-Interview-Preparation/README.md

 Fixtures are initial data for your database which can be used with <i>manage.py loaddata</i> command.
 Django will look for a fixtures folder in your app or the list of directories provided in the FIXTURE_DIRS in settings, and use its content instead.

 ## 4. Explain Migration in Python Django.
+- Model with a dependency is created first, say Teacher has foreign key to Person model, the Person model is created first
+- Each app has migrations stored in migration file with class representation.
+Django.db.migrations.Migration is the migration class
+- Each migration class lists dependencies(a list of mig this depends on) and operations(what was changed in models)
+- These operations are then used to create the SQL which then makes the changes
+- It is possible to write migration files manually without running the 'makemigrations' command
+- Initial migrations are marked with an initial = True class attribute on the migration class
+- If you have manually changed your db, Django won't be able to migrate changes | errors
+- Migrations can be reverted by passing the migration number ``` $ python manage.py migrate app 002 ```
+- Migrations can also be named ```$ python manage.py makemigrations --name changed_my_model your_app_label ```

 ## 5. Difference Between a Project & App?